ubuntu-mate/ubuntu-mate.org/EDITING.md

 ### Pre-determined

-These are pre-determined for special purposes and shouldn't be used for new pages.
+The following layouts should be ignored when creating new pages.
+These have logic for specific pages.

 * `blog-index`
 * `download`
 * `feature-grid`
-* `post-download`
 * `search`

 ## Adding Blog Posts